IBM-Bluemix-Docs/mass-data-migration/index.md

 Symlinks and Hardlinks are skipped during the scan process.

-## Onboarding of Data from your Data Center
+## Onboarding of Data from Your Data Center

 1. The device will arrive pre-configured for your data load.
 Basic [powering/connectivity instruction](beta-user-instructions.html) will be included.
   **Note**: User name and storage pool password will be provided separately.